 My smiles per miles JDM 330BHP Subaru Forester STI

 Since 2022 I’ve been without a car of my own for almost two years on and off and have always relied on using my wife’s car when I can.
-It’s not an ideal situation as we really do need another set of wheels.
-Mainly as her 2020 Subaru XV is the hound runaround!
-Its set up primarily as transport for our four dogs.
-Apart from our Japanese Shiba Inu all of them work or take part in canine activities like man trailing or agility, and it’s utilised almost every day in one canine capacity or other.
-It’s a great little utility vehicle, but it’s usually filthy inside and out and can be a bit whiffy and always full of dog paraphernalia!
+It’s not an ideal situation as often need two sets of wheels to do our own thing.
+Our other car is a 2023 Subaru XV and doubles as the hound runaround so it's set up primarily as transport for our four dogs.
+Apart from our Japanese Shiba Inu all, of them work or take part in canine activities like man trailing or agility, and it’s utilised almost every day in one canine capacity or another.
+It’s a great little utility vehicle, but it’s usually filthy and can be a bit whiffy and is always full of dog paraphernalia!
 So, its far from ideally suited for general transport duties.
 Thus, our usual preference is to have a second vehicle with a little more grandeur and ideally oomph, to waft the family around in.

 Japanese car & Japanese Dog.
 Our Shiba Inu, Hatchi and my old track prepped Gen 1 Subaru BRZ

-Apart from a few racetrack orientated vehicles I’ve always preferred estate cars for the road, more familiarly known as wagons in the US, or tourers in Europe.
-They make great utility vehicles.
-Big enough to haul stuff around but still fun to pilot about, unlike most of the unwieldy and gargantuanly proportioned SUVs that now seem to dominate the automotive landscape.
+Apart from a few racetrack orientated vehicles I’ve always preferred an estate car (wagon/tourer) for general duties.
+They make great practical vehicles.
+Big enough to haul stuff around but still fun to pilot about, unlike most of the tall, unwieldy and gargantuanly proportioned SUVs that now seem to dominate the automotive landscape.

-The last estate car I owned was a 2011 JDM imported Honda Accord K24 Type S wagon.
-It was never available in this spec in the UK and although it only came in FWD it was an exceptionally good handling car considering its bulk.
+The last car I owned was a 2011 JDM imported Honda Accord K24 Type S wagon.
+It was never available in this spec in the UK and although it only came as FWD it was an exceptionally good handling car considering its bulk.
 The build quality was also very good.
 I only sold it as I had an offer well over and above what I purchased it for, and that was after two years and 20k miles of use!
-Not something, unless its a classic, you generally experience when purchasing domestically!
+Not something that ever occurs unless its a classic, when purchasing a domestic vehicle!

 JDM Honda Accord K24 Type S Wagon

-Before the Honda I had driven mainly Subaru’s, a brand I really have a soft spot for, mainly because each and every one of the eight we have previously owned has propelled our family around safely and without drama or fault for thousands of miles, whatever the weather.
-One, a flat six Legacy I ran for almost 10 years and 100k miles was without any major fault, and not a single trip was made to the dealer other than for routine servicing over the whole period of ownership.
+Before the Honda I had driven mainly Subaru’s, a brand I really have a soft spot for, mainly because each and every one of the eight we have previously owned has propelled our family around safely and without drama or major fault for thousands of miles, wherever we've travelled, whatever the weather.
+One, a flat six Legacy, I ran for almost 10 years and 100k miles, and not a single trip was made to the dealer other than for routine servicing over the whole period of ownership.

 Loved my old Legacy BP4 Flat 6 tourer

 Being a big fan of the brand it’s sad to slowly witness the likely demise of their presence in the UK in the very near future.
-With the full-time mechanical AWD being heavy on fuel, the competition caught up in the mid noughties and has since moved on to electronically controlled 4WD systems that convert to 2WD on tarmac.
-They have been seen as a niche brand in the UK for a long while now, marketing their cars as safe above all else, relying on a dwindling selection of mainly rurally located dealers.
+With their full-time mechanical AWD being heavy on fuel, the competition caught up in the mid 2000's and has since moved on to electronically controlled 4WD systems that default to a FWD set up.
+They have been seen as a niche brand in the UK for a decade now, marketing their cars primarily as safe above all else, relying on a dwindling selection of mainly rurally located dealers.

 The younger generations generally don’t aspire to own cars outright anymore, they aren’t interested in long term reliability, or durability, they look at them as they would white goods.
 Like a fridge or a microwave.
 They’re just another disposable item with the monthly PCP finance figure often being THE most important factor of the purchase.
-Suitably behind the curve as usual Subaru UK state the new E-Outback and Trailblazer will arrive here in mid-2026, but both will be EV’s only and not hybrids, which is a big mistake IMO!
-Since the massive invasion of cheap Chinese EVs over the last few years that ship has long sailed ☹
+Suitably behind the curve as usual Subaru UK state the new E-Outback (Trailblazer) will arrive here in mid-2026, but both will be EV only and not hybrids, which is a big mistake IMO!

 Since I sold the Honda in April 25, I’ve test driven countless vehicles and even rejected one after only two months of ownership.
 (I won’t be entertaining another BMW dealer anytime soon😠) but nothing so far has ticked all the boxes.
 Until a few days ago!